wp-plugins/ebook-store/readme.txt

 eBook Store Plugin for WordPress has been built by professionals in eCommerce extensions working more than 6 years in providing paid downloads solutions for both Joomla nad WordPress.

 	Are there any limitations?
 The Free version can not encrypt PDF files and put watermarks.
-For this you need the $20 full version from http://www.shopfiles.com/index.php/products/wordpress-ebook-store
+For this you need the $20 full version UPGRADE from http://www.shopfiles.com/index.php/products/wordpress-ebook-store

 	Is there a demo somewhere?
 Yes there is: http://wp.shopfiles.com/?p=116